oldjun/PyMyORM/README.md

 ### group by

-group the users by gender, and calculate the average money of each group, and return the users which group average money area more than 220
+group the users by gender, and calculate the average money of each group, and return the users which group average money are more than 220

 ```python
 from models.user import User